Wells County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

 County Council: The legislative branch of the county government; controls spending and revenue collection in the county.
 Representatives are elected to four-year terms from county districts.
 They set salaries, the annual budget, and special spending.
 The council has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive body of the county; commissioners are elected county-wide to staggered four-year terms.
 One commissioner serves as president.
+While another will serve as Vice President of the Board.
+One member will serves as just a member.
+There is a total of three commissioners.
 The commissioners execute acts legislated by the council, collect revenue, and manage the county government.

 Court: The county maintains a small claims court that handles civil cases.
 The judge on the court is elected to a term of four years.
 The judge is assisted by a constable who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

 County Officials: The county has other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 The officers are elected to four-year terms.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.